hospitaljobsin/hospitaljobsin/apps/accounts/README.md

 where:

 - users can delete their accounts
-- show not founds on the 2fa pages if the challenge doesn't exist already (like GitHub does)
 - delete existing 2fa challenge before trying another sign in method
 - option to disable password